 - Medical malpractice

-Liability, as it is used in personal injury cases, simply means that a person or party is responsible for the wrongful act and damages they inflicted on someone else.
+Liability, as it is used in personal injury cases, means that a person or party is responsible for the wrongful act and damages they inflicted on someone else.
 There are three main ways your Fort Worth personal injury lawyer can prove someone is liable for damages and injuries.
 These three bases for liability depend on the context in which you were injured.

-Negligence is the most general basis for liability, as it can occur in almost any context and usually takes the form of some sort of accident.
+Negligence is the most general basis for liability, as it can occur in almost any context and usually takes the form of an accident.
 In a case of negligence, the plaintiff (the victim filing the complaint) must prove that the defendant had a duty of care that a reasonable person would meet in that circumstance and that the defendant did not meet this duty of care which resulted in damages toward the plaintiff.

 Damages in Personal Injury Cases

 The damages caused by another person, company, or entity’s negligence can be extensive.
-Restitution for damages usually come in the form of payment for medical bills, physical therapy, lost wages during recovery time, property damages, insurance deductibles, etc. The damages suffered in your case will depend on what type of accident you suffered, the severity of your injuries, and other relevant factors.
+Restitution for damages usually comes in the form of payment for medical bills, physical therapy, lost wages during recovery time, property damages, insurance deductibles, etc. The damages suffered in your case will depend on what type of accident you suffered, the severity of your injuries, and other relevant factors.